-Thankfully in 1969 a group of industry professionals - ranging from financial analysts, economists, data scientists, and market researchers - decided to begin an independent commodity research company known as Commodities Research Unit (CRU).
-This group would go onto develop what is now known as "the CRU," saving us all in the metals industry a world of headache when it comes to establishing a benchmark to measure steel prices against.
+Thankfully in 1969, a group of industry professionals - ranging from financial analysts, economists, data scientists, and market researchers - decided to begin an independent commodity research company known as Commodities Research Unit (CRU).
+This group would go on to develop what is now known as "the CRU," saving us all in the metals industry a world of headaches when it comes to establishing a benchmark to measure steel prices against.

 Though sometimes used interchangeably, the abbreviation "CRU" and "the CRU" mean different things.

 As mentioned earlier, CRU stands for Commodities Research Unit.
 Though originally a copper research specialist, the CRU is now a globally-renown commodities research and price-reporting agency (PRA) that assesses a variety of different commodities through market research and analysis.